What Is A Cosigning Company & Do I Need One? Apartment Guarantors 101

 The application process for Insurent is simple: you fill out your application and send over your documents, including pay stubs, identification, bank statements, and tax returns.
 Insurent will also run a “soft check” on your credit, which will not impact your credit score.
 Should things work out, you’ll be prequalified within half an hour and fully qualified with a certificate within 24 hours.

-If you have a roommate who is also a signatory on your lease, they will also have to apply for and be approved for Insurent.
+If you have a roommate who is also a signatory on your apartment lease, they will also have to apply for and be approved for Insurent.
 Your incomes will be combined when your eligibility is considered, so you do not have to meet the income requirements separately.
 You will only have to pay one fee per lease, so you will not have to pay twice the fee in this instance.

 TheGuarantors